 Getting Creative In Your Garden

 First, you may be interested to learn about window planters.
 These are very popular these days, particularly among urban dwellers who want a small garden.
 You can buy window boxes that will let you organize a row of plants for yourself.
-This can be the perfect way to grow your own miniature herb garden right outside your window.
+That can be the perfect way to grow your miniature herb garden right outside your window.
 There are even some window planters with automatic watering units attached to them.
-If you haven't used these before, you might be surprised by the results that you get.
+If you haven’t used these before, you might be surprised by the results that you get.
 They can produce healthy and hardy crops of plants with only a minimal amount of effort on your part.

 Take a look at using old iron beds to plant flowers in if you get a chance.
 You can often find these frames when you go shopping at thrift stores or garage sales.
 They are ornately decorated, so they will certainly be an eye-catching addition to your garden.
 There are other benefits of using old iron beds to plant flowers in for your home.
 If you would like to try this out, make sure that you have the space to do it.
 These bed frames can be large, so you won’t want to lose what to do with them.

 Finally, think about the different ways that you can incorporate perennials into your garden.
 These flowering plants do very well when you grow them in flower pots and hanging baskets.
 When you plant your perennials in these containers, you can expect to get a beautiful floral bouquet each year.
 Many gardens often look forward to anticipation at the end of each winter season.
 Just be sure to keep track of which kind of perennials tend to grow best at your location.